 Pay with cash: going cash only

-1: Pay with cash.
-Every time.
+Going cash only is a great way to manage your money.
 Whether you need to leave your credit cards at home or cut them up and throw them away, nix the credit card habit so that you only buy things with cash you have.
 Learning to manage your money without relying on credit cards is not only good for your financial health but can also help you save money because you will be more mindful about the dollars you spend.

-3: Don’t shop on a bad day.
+Don’t shop on a bad day.
 If you tend to splurge when you’re anxious, stressed or having a bad day, resist the urge to go out and buy something.
 Even though it might be a few dollars spent on something that will cheer you up, you’ll be spending money to feed a habit that may get worse over time.
 Deal with the bad day without spending away your cares and save your hard-earned money for more important matters.
 Like the motorcycle fund.
 Or that dream vacation to Tahiti.